 (6) The applicant or corporation submits an audited financial statement verified by the oath of the president and secretary of the corporation, which demonstrates the corporation's compliance with generally accepted accounting principles, and the applicant or corporation submits an annual statement in accordance with sections 3929.30 and 3941.29 of the Revised Code that demonstrates the applicant's or corporation's solvency according to principles of statutory accounting;

 (7) The superintendent of credit unions certifies in writing to the superintendent of insurance that the applicant or corporation is in compliance with this chapter;

 (8) The applicant or corporation is in compliance with those chapters of Title XXXIX of the Revised Code specified in division (A) of section 1761.04 of the Revised Code as determined by the superintendent of insurance.

 (B) The superintendent shall issue, renew, refuse to renew, or deny the license required by this section by written order issued within thirty days after receipt of the application.
 The superintendent shall issue or renew the license if the conditions set forth in division (A) of this section are satisfied.

-(D) The license required by this section shall be renewable annually on the anniversary date of the issuance of the original license.
+(D) The license required by this section shall be renewable annually on or before the thirtieth day of June.